 The same goes for excursions, shows, activities and anything else that might be in short supply.
 Prices for attractions may have early bird rates or they may just run out if you wait for too long.
-Some permits and passes need to be reserved in way in advance.
+Some permits and passes need to be reserved way in advance.
 Some run out within hours after becoming available.
-Get the information you need over a year in advance and add these these tasks to your calendar so you won’t miss out on anything.
+Get the information you need over a year in advance and add these tasks to your calendar so you won't miss out on anything.

 4. Documents, documents, documents

 What kind of documents will you be needing?
 That depends on where you're coming from and where you're going to.
 You need to make sure they will all be up to date on the date of departure and throughout your trip.
 Some countries may not let you in if your passport expires before your flight back is due.

 Documents to consider for your long trip-

 - Driving license (and an international driver's license if needed)

 - Medical documents if you may need follow-up treatments